cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-graphql-with-wiremock/index.md

 ## Mocking query request

- WireMock.net stubs consists of two parts: the matcher and the response.
+WireMock.net stubs consist of two parts: the matcher and the response.
 The matcher is responsible for identifying a request for which the predefined response will be returned.
-We need to prepare an appropriate matcher to catch GraphQL requests.
+We need to prepare a suitable matcher to catch GraphQL requests.

- The first step involves determining the type of request method (GET or POST) used by our GraphQL client.
-This information can typically be obtained by examining client code or by sniffing network traffic with tools like Fiddler.
-However, matching only by `request method` and `path` may not be sufficient, particularly when different GraphQL requests are made during a test scenario.
+The first step is to determine the type of request method (GET or POST) used by our GraphQL client.
+This information can usually be obtained by examining the client code or by sniffing network traffic with tools such as Fiddler.
+However, matching by `request method` and `path`` alone may not be sufficient, especially if different GraphQL requests are made during a test scenario.

- As we already known, GraphQL requests are also characterized by attributes such as `query`, `variables`, and an optional `operationName`.
-These are passed as query string parameters in GET requests or encapsulated within the JSON payload for POST requests.
-Selecting the appropriate attribute for matching involves a careful consideration.
-Utilizing `query` as a matcher may lead to maintainability challenges, as it requires replicating the exact query issued by the application.
-Solely relying on the `variables` attribute may not be universally applicable, as some queries lack parameters.
+As we already know, GraphQL requests are also characterised by attributes such as `query`, `variables` and an optional `operationName`.
+These are passed as query string parameters in GET requests, or included in the JSON payload for POST requests.
+Choosing the appropriate attribute to match a specif query requires careful consideration.
+Using `query` as a matcher can lead to maintainability issues, as it requires replicating the exact query issued by the application.
+Relying solely on the `variables` attribute may not be universally applicable, as some queries lack parameters.
 While `operationName` is optional, its usage is enforced when employing tools like StrawberryShake for generating GraphQL client.
-Therefore he most effective approach is to combine `operationName` with `variables` for matching.
+Therefore, the most effective approach is to combine `operationName` with `variables` for matching.

- While preparing a matcher, we also need to remember to format the request payload according to the GraphQL specification.
-To be compliant with the spec it's good to use `JsonSerializers` from nuget packages like `GraphQL.NewtonsoftJson` or `GraphQL.SystemTextJson`.
+When preparing a matcher, we must also remember to format the request payload according to the GraphQL specification.
+To be compliant, it's a good idea to use `JsonSerializers` from nuget packages such as `GraphQL.NewtonsoftJson` or `GraphQL.SystemTextJson`.

 Example stub definition for GET request: